Created and administered by William Severini Kowinski

 G. and Flora went to Newark with her cousin’s family, to send Ignazio a telegram saying she had arrived.
 G. learned that it had been Guiseppina’s idea that Raffaele pose as her husband.
 There were so many people in so many lines that he was able to sign as the husband of two women.
 Besides, to them, all Italians looked alike.

 Ignazio arrived in Newark the next day, looking very handsome in his new raincoat, tailored suit and his beret.
 But Flora would not let him touch her mother.
 She screamed at him in the Italian of Manoppello: “Get away from my mother!
 Don’t stand so close to my mother!
 I don’t want to see you here, you frog face!”
-And so this became a story G. told.
+This was a story G. told.

 Harrison Ave.
 Greensburg